ruricolist/cloture/README.md

 # Cloture

 Cloture is an implementation of Clojure in Common Lisp.
-It is designed to interoperate well with Common Lisp; e.g. Clojure is read by the Lisp reader and Clojure namespaces are Lisp packages.
+It is designed above all to interoperate well with Common Lisp; Clojure is read by the Lisp reader and Clojure namespaces are Lisp packages.

-Cloture is in very early (pre-alpha) stages, but it has progressed far enough to load a (lightly edited) version of [test.clj][], allowing the [test suite][] to actually be written in Clojure.
+Cloture is in very early (pre-alpha) stages, but it has progressed far enough to load a (lightly edited) version of [clojure.test](test.clj), allowing the [test suite][] to actually be written in Clojure.

 Work so far has been focused on the critical path to get real Clojure code working in CL.
 But if there is interest from Clojurists I may work toward making it a more complete Clojure implementation.